 Guimelco is our local utility provider of electricity.
-As a result of Guimelco offering an online option to pay utility bills, we are now finally able to pay all of our Philippine bills online.
+As a result of Guimelco offering an online option to pay utility bills, we are now finally able to pay all of our ALL PHILIPPINE BILLS ONLINE.
 We’ve been in the Philippines for almost 13 years.
 Thus, this was a milestone achievement.

-No More Waiting in Line to Pay Bills
+No More Waiting in Line for ALL PHILIPPINE BILLS ONLINE

 No longer does my lovely asawa have to drive our Ford Ranger XLT to the main Guimelco office to pay our bill.
 While it’s only about a 15-minute trip to the utility’s location, it saves my wife time and it saves us a little money.
 With the rising cost of fuel in the Philippines (and across the world), we’re cutting down on trips we make with our Ranger.
 Moreover, it’s all about convenience.

 Before opening up a bank account in the Philippines we had to go in-person to pay our water, internet, cable TV, and electric bills.
 However, with a Filipino bank account, we were able to pay all of our bills online except our electric bills ALL PHILIPPINE BILLS ONLINE.